OWASP/wstg/document/4-Web_Application_Security_Testing/08-Testing_for_Error_Handling/01-Testing_For_Improper_Error_Handling.md

 2. Analyse the expected input type (strings, integers, JSON, XML, etc.).
 3. Fuzz every input point based on the previous steps to have a more focused test scenario.
    - Fuzzing every input with all possible injections is not the best solution unless you have unlimited testing time and the application can handle that much input.
-   - If fuzzing isn't an option, handpick the viable input that have the highest chance to break a certain parser (*e.g.* a closing bracket for a JSON body, a large text where only a couple of characters are expected, CLRF injection with parameters that might be parsed by servers and input validation controls, etc.).
+   - If fuzzing isn't an option, handpick viable inputs that have the highest chance to break a certain parser (*e.g.* a closing bracket for a JSON body, a large text where only a couple of characters are expected, CLRF injection with parameters that might be parsed by servers and input validation controls, special characters that aren't applicable for file names, etc.).
    - Fuzzing with jargon data should be ran for every type as sometimes the interpreters will break outside of the developer's exception handling.
-4. Understand the service responding with the error message and try to make a more refined fuzz list to bring out more juice from that service (it could be a database, a standalone service, etc.).
+4. Understand the service responding with the error message and try to make a more refined fuzz list to bring out more information or error details from that service (it could be a database, a standalone service, etc.).

 Error messages are sometimes the main weakness in mapping out systems, especially under a microservice architecture.
 If services are not properly set to handle errors in a generic and uniform manner, error messages would let a tester identify which service handles which requests, and allows for a more focused attack per service.